 Such groups can also be good loci of personal and career development, and can provide an outlet for the people-management talents of a traditional management-heavy organization that transitions to Scrum.
 Managers manage people; Scrum Teams manage product.

-Along with autonomy and a sense of transcendent purpose, Pink has shown through research that a sense of mastery is a key enabler for team achievement and well-being.
+Along with autonomy and a sense of transcendent purpose, Pink (in ) has highlighted research showing that a sense of mastery is a key enabler for team achievement and well-being.
 Birds of a Feather are local communities to hone organizational excellence, with the potential byproduct of increasing individual effectiveness.
 Such teams become loci of Team Pride and the potential for feeding the sense of mastery that motivates team players.

 This is not traditional matrix management.
 The bird-of-a-feather organizations are not loci of product control nor, in fact, should they be entwined in any kind of externally applied control.
 All such organizations are self-managing.
 The best of these organizations form spontaneously around the enthusiasm for some core competency.
 In some cases, encouragement from ScrumMasters or Product Owners, for the formation of such groups, may be necessary.
 In all cases these groups should agree to an informal business case that supports their existence and should periodically review whether the group is living up to the business case.

 As in a neighborhood, our actions affect one another by virtue of our common location and resources, so too with Birds of a Feather groups.
 However, it should be emphasized that Birds of a Feather groups normally have no mandate to implement proposed improvements: their main roles are to help everyone become better informed and to remain better aware of improvement ideas, experience, expertise, suggestions, and efforts across the enterprise.
-Individual Scrum Teams retain the mandate to try new kaizens and to assess their effectiveness.
+Individual Scrum Teams retain the mandate to try new kaizen (see Kaizen and Kaikaku) and to assess their effectiveness.

 Don’t neglect business domain knowledge as a key opportunity for professional growth among developers.
 Technical knowledge is often available as a commodity, but key business competencies may be hard-won and often are available only through scarce resources.
 What’s more, the payoff is high from developers being able to understand the business.
 Richard Gabriel reports that at his company, Lucid, the engineers were better able to relate their work to a corporate balance sheet than the business people could.